FGA-DIKU/EHR/README.md

 Creates the outcomes from the formatted data.
 Outcomes are stored as absolute positions.

+### 3.1 Create Cohort
+Creates a cohort from the formatted data.
+Cohort is stored as a list of PIDs and a table of index_dates

 ### 4. Finetune
 Finetunes the pretrained model on the outcomes.